The Basics

 And yes, I once had a day named after me in San Diego by a bunch of sarcastic politicos.

-I’m a big fan of audio drama, VR, 360 photography, graphic novels, flashlights, searchlights, and scruffy terrier mutts.
+I’m a big fan of audio drama, VR, flashlights, graffiti and terrier mutts.